 It’s important to measure the width and height for both the tension rod you’ll need and the curtains.
 Chances are, you’re trying to cover a 6-foot gap, so you want to make sure the tension rod is long enough, and that your curtain panels are wide enough so they close all the way.

 We purchased our tension rod off Amazon because I was having trouble finding one large enough nearby at the time, but you may want to look at shower tension rods at your local hardware store.
 I opted for a white tension rod because I wanted something that would disappear into the ceiling vs. bring attention to how short it is, but you can choose a different finish.
+(Update: I later spray painted it black and think it feels more intentional, which I think I prefer.)

 Tip: Add soft furniture feet pads or velcro to the end caps of the tension rod to better protect the walls of your RV.